Comfort. Edible comfort. That’s what we want, as the temps and leaves drop.

 - Campfire S’mores: First, Gelato Fior makes a toasted marshmallow gelato by toasting its house marshmallow fluff.
 Then, it’s blended into a gelato base and mixed with house graham crackers and chunks of dark chocolate.

 Famed chef Hosea Rosenberg knows how to do fall at Blackbelly.
-Try Evelyn’s Famous Carrot Cake with candied pecan and crispy carrot greens.
+In the past, he has offered Evelyn’s Famous Carrot Cake with candied pecan and crispy carrot greens.
 Rosenberg created this cake in memory of a friend who passed away from breast cancer.
 It’s an adaptation of her own carrot cake recipe (her favorite).
 In addition to being the essence of fall — spiced perfectly, with candied pecans and creamy icing — the restaurant donates $1 from every slice sold to cancer charities.

-Another fall-inspired dessert worth trying: the Almond Pear Gratin, made with thyme mousseline, macerated pears and chèvre.
+Another fall-inspired dessert worth trying (if it’s available): the Almond Pear Gratin, made with thyme mousseline, macerated pears and chèvre.

 “This is also quite seasonal with sweet and savory flavors from the spiced pear topping and creamy goat cheese.
 The pastry is perfectly flaky and chewy,” says Lauren Feder, spokesperson for the restaurant.